pingcap/docs-cn/develop/dev-guide-build-cluster-in-cloud.md

 <CustomContent platform="tidb-cloud">

 This document walks you through the quickest way to get started with TiDB Cloud.
-You will create a free TiDB cluster, connect to it, and run a sample application on it.
+You will create a TiDB cluster, connect to it, and run a sample application on it.

 </CustomContent>

 ## Step 1.
-Create a free cluster
+Create a Serverless Tier cluster

 1. If you do not have a TiDB Cloud account, click [here](https://tidbcloud.com/free-trial) to sign up for an account.